msofficesvn/msofficesvn/README.md

-# MS_Office_SVN
+# MSOfficeSVN

 ## What is it

-MS_Office_SVN is a set of add-ins for Microsoft Office Excel, Word and PowerPoint that assists for document version control through Subversion (SVN).\
+MSOfficeSVN is a set of add-ins for Microsoft Office Excel, Word and PowerPoint that assists for document version control through Subversion (SVN).\
-Thanks to the MS_Office_SVN package, you can now easily version-control your MS Office files right from the MS Office menu!
+Thanks to the MSOfficeSVN package, you can now easily version-control your MS Office files right from the MS Office menu!

 ![Word 2007 ribbon menu](https://github.com/msofficesvn/msofficesvn/raw/master/2007orlater/msofficesvn_common/doc/en/wd2007menu.jpg)
 ![Excel 2007 ribbon menu](https://github.com/msofficesvn/msofficesvn/raw/master/2007orlater/msofficesvn_common/doc/en/xl2007menu.jpg)